nicola/json-pointer-server/README.md

-# json-pointer-server
+# jsonpointer-http
-> Server on top of [RFC6901]
+> HTTP routes on top of [RFC6901]

 or simpler..

-> Server on top of JSON documents
+> HTTP routes on top of JSON documents

 ## Use